On the decomposition into Discrete, type II and type III $C^*$-algebras: The classification scheme in terms of discreteness, type and type

-Next, we consider the equality concerning $I_\#$.
-Note that, by considering the canonical $^*$-monomorphism $\varphi:A/I^\bot\to M(I)$, one may regard $A/I^\bot$ as an essential extension of $I$.
-Now, the statement concerning $J_\#$ implies the asserted relation, since we have
+Secondly, we will verify Relation \eqref{eqt:A/I-bot}.
+Note that, by considering the canonical $^*$-monomorphism $\varphi:A/I^\bot\to M(I)$, one sees that $\varphi(A/I^\bot)$ as an essential extension of $I$ (see Remark \ref{rem:essetial}(d)).
+Thus, the statement concerning $J_\#$ implies Relation \eqref{eqt:A/I-bot}, since we have